bonsairobo/building-blocks/README.md

 ### Design and Architecture

-There is a terse [design doc](https://github.com/bonsairobo/building-blocks/blob/main/DESIGN.md) that gives an overview of design decisions made surrounding the existing architecture.
+There is a terse [design doc](https://github.com/bonsairobo/building-blocks/blob/main/DESIGN.md) that gives an overview of design decisions made concerning the current architecture.
 You might find this useful as a high-level summary of the most important pieces of code.

 ### Docs and Examples